SamirPaul1/assets/leetcode/posts/2004-the-number-of-seniors-and-juniors-to-join-the-company.md

 ---
-title: 2004 The Number Of Seniors And Juniors To Join The Company
+title: 2004 The Number of Seniors and Juniors to Join the Company
-summary: 2004 The Number Of Seniors And Juniors To Join The Company LeetCode Solution Explained
+summary: 2004 The Number of Seniors and Juniors to Join the Company LeetCode Solution Explained
 date: 2022-11-25
 tags: [leetcode]
 series: [leetcode]
-keywords: ["2004 The Number Of Seniors And Juniors To Join The Company LeetCode Solution Explained in all languages", "2004 The Number Of Seniors And Juniors To Join The Company", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
+keywords: ["2004 The Number of Seniors and Juniors to Join the Company LeetCode Solution Explained in all languages", "2004 The Number of Seniors and Juniors to Join the Company", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
 cover:
-    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2004 The Number Of Seniors And Juniors To Join The Company - Solution Explained/problem-solving.webp
+    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2004 The Number of Seniors and Juniors to Join the Company - Solution Explained/problem-solving.webp
-    alt: 2004 The Number Of Seniors And Juniors To Join The Company
+    alt: 2004 The Number of Seniors and Juniors to Join the Company
     hiddenInList: true
     hiddenInSingle: false
 ---